danieldiamond/gitlab-analytics/.gitlab/issue_templates/onboarding.md

 ### Getting Set up with dbt locally
 - All dbt commands need to be run within the analytics project (which you can get to my typing `goto analytics` from anywhere on your Mac, specifically you must be in `analytics/transform/snowflake-dbt` or below.
 - [ ] From the command line run `atom ~/.dbt/profiles.yml` and update this file with your info.
+- [ ] When you are ready to start working with dbt start by running `dbt deps` and doing a `dbt run --models modelname`.
+This will take some time (estimate 1 hour, though it could be longer) the first time it runs.
+Ask your manager what to substitute in `modelname`.
 - [ ] Run `dbt compile` to know that your connection has been successful, you are in the correct location, and everything will run smoothly.
-- [ ] When you are ready to start working with dbt start by running `dbt deps` and doing a `dbt run --exclude snowplow`.
-This will take some time (estimate 1 hour, though it could be longer) the first time it runs.

 Here is your dbt commands cheat sheet:
  * `dbt compile` - compiles all models